kroshu/kuka_drivers/doc/wiki/3_iiQKA.OS2_RSI.md

 - `rt_prio`: The realtime priority of the thread that runs the control loop [0-99] (default: 70)
 - `non_rt_cores`: Comma-separated CPU core indices for taskset pinning of non-RT threads (e.g. '2,3,4').
 Leave empty to disable pinning. (defaults to empty string)
 - `lock_memory`: Whether to lock memory of the control loop with mlockall to avoid paging (defaults to true)
+- `rsi_xml_config_file`: Absolute path to an RSI XML config YAML file.
+When set, configures the XML element and attribute names used in RSI messages to match the provided file.
+Leave empty to use the SDK legacy defaults (defaults to empty string).
+See [RSI XML message configuration](#rsi-xml-message-configuration) for details.

 The `startup_with_rviz.launch.py` additionally contains one argument: